Fruitask/FT-Welcome-Dev/README.md

 This is a basic greeting challenge for Fruitask Developer.
 The challenge is chunk of fritter.. no sweat!
 Just to understand the Fruitask environment and used programming language, we prefer to test your superstar's capabilities.

 ## Step 1
 Create a successful AJAX method, using JQUERY.
-On the PHP push your personal details in an array stored in accounts.json file. (see example)
+On the PHP push your personal details in an array stored in accounts.json file inside `data[]`. (see example format)
 ```
 "data": [
         {